finanalyst/raku-pod-render/PodTemplates.md

 CroTemplater

 # Minimum Set
-The minimum set of templates is `block-code comment declarator defn dlist-end dlist-start escaped footnotes format-b format-c format-i format-k format-l format-n format-p format-r format-t format-u format-x glossary heading item list meta named output para pod raw source-wrap table toc`.
+The minimum set of templates is `block-code comment declarator defn dlist-end dlist-start escaped footnotes format-b format-c format-i format-k format-l format-n format-p format-r format-t format-u format-x glossary heading item list meta unknown-name output para pod raw source-wrap table toc`.

 Almost all of these templates expect a [parameter to be rendered](Parameters of required templates.md).
 The test functions will check the templates for the parameters to be returned.